1.2. Describe the key functions of the brain that are affected by dementia

 Disorientation

-Disorientation is a critical problem.
+Disorientation is an important problem.
 People with dementia often lose track of time and place.
 They might forget the current day, date, or even the year.
 This stems from changes in the hippocampus and other areas involved in spatial and temporal awareness.

 Routine Disruption